jasonxwzq/JasonX-Website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am an applied economics researcher and a Ph.D. candidate at University of California, Davis.
+I am an applied economist and a Ph.D. candidate at University of California, Davis.
 My research interest lies in the intersection of agricultural economics and development economics, with a special focus on the impact of climate change on agricultural production in the developing world.
 I am now working under the guidance of Prof. Richard J. Sexton and Prof. Stephen R. Boucher.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.